 Extreme Learning Situations as Testers – How to Add Value While You’re Still Learning

 As software testers, we accept that each new role will require us to learn new technologies and skills.
 We also know that we often feel the need (or are told of the need) to provide value to the project quickly.
 Both of these competing expectations are normal to a certain degree.
-When I joined a new project about testing an API against a European Union standard for payment services, I had to do both to an extreme I had never experienced before.
+When Christian joined a new project about testing an API against a European Union standard for payment services, he had to do both to an extreme he never experienced before.

-In this talk I will share my story and the strategies I used to manage this challenge.
-I’ll go into:
+In this talk Christian will share his story and the strategies he used to manage this challenge.
+He’ll go into:

 – How to find out what the most important priority is